 Please in Sign Language

-Learn how to sign please in sign language.
+Learn how to sign please in ASL (American Sign Language).
 It’s an important one for early manners!

 - Model the sign for please (and thank you!) from a very early age.
 Each time you hand your child something he wants, cue him to sign please.
 It’s okay to do a little hand over hand guidance with this simple sign.
 Eventually he’ll learn to do it himself with a simple word cue or verbal reminder.